 Average intake: 5

-- St John's is physically closest (literally just over the road) to the three most important buildings in the University for Classics: the Sackler Library (the world's best classics library, also housing important papyri), the Ashmolean Museum (the UK's oldest, with important ancient sculpture and Greek vases), and the Classics Centre.
+- St John's is physically closest (literally just over the road) to the three most important buildings in the University for Classics: the Sackler Library (the world's largest classics library, also housing important papyri), the Ashmolean Museum (the UK's oldest, with important ancient sculpture and Greek vases), and the Classics Centre.
 We also have an excellent Classics collection in the College library, and a teaching numismatics collection.